megalithic/bits-and-bobs/README.markdown

 Use `~/.localrc` as your location for sensitive information.

+## todo

+Unfortunately, this is a neverending project it seems.. so as to help myself remember all the things, here's a basic list of what I haven't finished:

+- Finish filling out the brew-cask install list
+- Get nodejs and certain npm installed as globals (grunt, yeoman, etc)
+- Automate the cloning of an arbitrary private repo and link the relevant files

 ## bugs

 I want this to work for everyone; that means when you clone it down it should